yanconglin/ICP-Flow/README.md

 # ICP-Flow
 Thank you for your interest.
-Code will be released upon acceptance.
+I am planning to release the code in two weeks.

 ### Citation
 If you find our paper useful in your research, please consider citing: